 There is probably no better way to end a year like 2020 than with the celebration of the birth of our Savior Jesus Christ!
 Why would His birth be so important this year versus any other year?
 The short answer is: it is important every year and we need to hear the message of Christmas loudly and clearly once again this year.
 The fact is without His birth there would not have been the MOST IMPORTANT EVENT IN HUMAN HISTORY: HIS DEATH, BURIAL, AND RESURRECTION!!
 Therefore, let us turn our focus, at least for a little while, to the celebration of His birth with renewed fervor.
 Let us focus on the “GIFT” of Jesus as never before.
 Let us not worry as much about temporary gifts but rather on the only permanent “GIFT” that truly matters: Jesus Christ.
 Also remember to focus on your immediate family as well as your church family.
 They are all a “gift” from the Lord and even with their warts they are worth the effort.
 One last encouragement I would ask you to focus on is to remember your pastor and their family.
 Obviously, all of us have suffered much this year, however, pastors have been so restricted this year from serving their congregations; consequently, many are suffering from emotional burnout.
 It has indeed been one of the most difficult years to be a pastor I have ever experienced.
 Knowing their decisions concerning the conduct of church life would either make some upset or please others has been an exceedingly difficult thing to navigate.
 Remember folks, they too, along with their families, have been affected by this pandemic and were faced with situations they never anticipated facing in ministry.
 I can tell you they all love the Lord, YOU, and the ministry God has led them to; therefore, love on them a bit as well.

-Finally, please pray the Lord would give direction, unity, and joy as we look to a new year of service, in 2021, to the BEST IN THE STATE OF NORTH CAROLINA, “THE WEST CHOWAN BAPTIST ASSOCIATION!”
+Finally, please pray the Lord would give direction, unity, and joy as we look to a new year of service within the BEST IN THE STATE OF NORTH CAROLINA, “THE WEST CHOWAN BAPTIST ASSOCIATION!”
 Remember I love you and exist to serve in any way possible as you navigate the challenges before us all.